Senior Resources » 5 Simple Cognitive Exercises to Keep Senior Minds Sharp

 grandpa and puzzle

 Anyone who’s worked a thousand-piece jigsaw puzzle won’t be surprised to learn that puzzles are a mental workout.
 Not only do they improve your memory, but they may also hone your critical thinking skills!
 They challenge both halves of your brain—the logic-driven left and the creative right.
-Plus, studies show that puzzles lower stress levels and improve moods.
-So, if you’re feeling down in the dumps, buy a puzzle and get to work!
-Your brain will thank you.
+Additional benefits of puzzles include:

 2. Crossword Puzzles